SerendipiTea

 We designed a revisited memory game whereby players are deprived of sight and must use their touch and smell senses to memorise and find identical pairs.
 The purpose of this design is to create an inclusive experience by bringing together visually-impaired with non-visually-impaired people.
 The non-visually impaired player gets to experience smells and textures as a visually-impaired person.

-Watch our final concept video!
+Watch my final concept video!

 Reflection & learnings